ChadSki/HaloConsoleHook/src/readme.md

 ## Launcher

-This generates the exe file.
-It will inject Bootstrapper.dll into the specified process, then call a method on it.
+This generates an exe file which injects Bootstrapper.dll into a new thread inside Halo PC's process.

 ## Bootstrapper

 This is the dll to be injected.
-It knows how to attach to the CLR (v4.0) and load a managed dll.

-## ExampleProject

-This is the managed project which we will ultimately load.
-Feel free to replace this with whatever you desire, but be sure to follow the entry point convention.
+Add additional code here.